elenavanengelenmaslova/kotlin-spring-cloud-function-presentation/slides.md

 </v-clicks>

 <!--
-Spring cloud function essentially lets you run a spring app within your FaaS.
+- Spring cloud function essentially lets you run a spring app within your FaaS.
 In that it is cloud agnostic.
-However just like terraform uit requires specific adapters for each cloud providers.
+However just like terraform it requires specific adapters for each cloud providers.
-Whereby entry point of the function has cloud specific configuration.
-So you speak the same language but you use dfferent words to decribe your function triggers.
+- Whereby entry point of the function has cloud specific configuration.
+So you speak the same language but you use dufferent dialecvt to describe your function triggers.
+Nice try spring with generic object model..
-Importent for us soecifically for our clean architecture and separation of cloud specific code is the dependency injection.
+- Important for us specifically for our clean architecture and separation of cloud specific code is the dependency injection.
 Where we inject implementations, such as integration with a cloud specific database, storage service, or messaging service into the business logic wihout coupling business logc to specific cloud provider.
-You can use Spring's extensive ecosystem.
+- You can use Spring's extensive ecosystem.
-You can even use GraalVM for performance optimisation, however in my experience this complexity is not needed because of moddern solutions like Lambda SnapStart (free for JVM) or Azure Function Elastic Premium plan (not free)
+- You can even use GraalVM for performance optimisation, however in my experience this complexity is not needed because of moddern solutions like Lambda SnapStart (free for JVM) or Azure Function Elastic Premium plan (not free)

 -->